Smoke-free enclosed public areas

 Areas defined as workplaces or shared areas, such as kitchens, dining areas, industrial workshops and laundries, must be smoke-free.
-Sleeping or living areas of prisons are defined as residential premises and are not required to be smoke-free under this legislation.

 All South Australian prisons and prison grounds will be smoke free by the end of 2019.

 How do I report a breach of this legislation?